WE WOULD LIKE TO CONGRATULATE ALL THE PLAYERS

 KIWANIS SEASONS FOR ANOTHER SUCCESSFUL YEAR !

-GOOD LUCK ON A SUCCESSFUL ACADEMIC YEAR TO
+GOOD LUCK ON A SUCCESSFUL ACADEMIC SCHOOL

 The 7/8 Division Kiwanis League Champions are the